Video Game / Super Hero Squad Online

 - Dual Boss: One mission has you fight Ymir the Frost Giant and Surtur the Fire Demon at the same time.
 Fortunately, they're also fighting each other.

 - Expressive Mask: Up to Eleven where even Iron Man's helmet and Mysterio's dome can make expressions.
+Even the eyes of any Spider-Man's mask can blink.

 - Fartillery: Abomination and Gladiator Hulk.